Scientific Review Committee

 - Once the study has been approved for scientific merit by the thesis/dissertation committee, the chair and the student will then complete the IRB application using the IRIS online system together.
 This ensures that the study described in the IRB application is what was approved by the committee.

-- Next, the chair will download a PDF of the IRB application to send to the chair of the SRC Committee, Peter Rich, along with the SRC Checklist that has been signed by the Committee Chair.
+- Next, the chair will download a PDF of the IRB application to send to the chair of the SRC Committee, the Chair of the Scientific Review Committee, along with the SRC Checklist that has been signed by the Committee Chair.
 Please send these two items to: email@example.com

 Background of the Scientific Review Committee

-The MSE Scientific Review Committee (SRC) was created following a request made by the BYU Institutional Review Board and was formed under the direction of Dean Mary Anne Prater.
-The role of the SRC is to review each Institutional Review Board (IRB) application to determine the scientific merit of the proposed research study.
-This includes a review of the research questions, hypothesis/objectives, rationale for study, sample size, teacher/school partnership arrangements, timeline/resources, etc. It is important that you be explicit in your IRB application about this information as it will speed up the process.
+The MSE Scientific Review Committee (SRC) was created following a request made by the BYU Institutional Review Board (IRB) and was formed under the direction of The Dean of the McKay School.
+The role of the SRC is to review each IRB application to determine the scientific merit of the proposed research study.
+This includes a review of the research questions, hypothesis/objectives, rationale for the study, sample size, teacher/school partnership arrangements, timeline/resources, etc. It is important that you be explicit in your IRB application about this information as it will speed up the process.

 Two faculty members from each department will review the IRB application.
 Once the study has been approved, a signed SRC checklist is sent to the PI; the PI then submits the signed SRC checklist and the IRB application (and all materials associated with the study) to the IRB.
 Once the signed SRC checklist and IRB application/materials have been received by the IRB, the members of the IRB will review the study as it relates to risk, confidentiality, compliance with regulations, electronic storage procedures, participant enrollment/involvement, etc.